The long-term effects of mild traumatic brain injury can be anything but mild.

-Migraines, dizziness, depression and cognitive impairments are just a few of the symptoms that accompany a mild TBI, and these symptoms can last for months, sometimes years, post-injury.
+Migraines, dizziness, depression, and cognitive impairments are just a few of the secondary effects that may accompany a mild TBI.
+They can last for months, and sometimes even years post-injury.

 What Is a Mild Traumatic Brain Injury?

 A mild TBI is defined as a closed head injury resulting in a loss of consciousness and/or disorientation for shorter than 30 minutes.
 Concussions are the most common types of these injuries.

 In the past, most people assumed that mild TBIs had few lasting consequences.
 However, many doctors are starting to take these injuries more seriously.
 They now recognize that even small concussions can have a long-term effect on patients.

 The Long-Term Effects of Mild Traumatic Brain Injury

 Knowing the lasting side effects of mild TBI can help you manage your recovery better.

 The following are some of the most common long-term effects of mild traumatic brain injury: